-On February 17, 2017, we signed a letter of understanding with each of eight individual investors, who are also our current shareholders, including our CEO, Mr. Yunfei Li, whereby these shareholders agreed in principle to subscribe for new shares of our common stock totaling \$10 million, but the purchase price was not determined at the time of the letter.
-Each of the shareholders is expected to enter into a definitive securities purchase agreement with us within the next few months under which the purchase price of shares will be determined based on the market price at the closing of such purchase.
-In January 2017, the shareholders paid us a total of \$2.03 million as refundable deposits, among which, Mr. Yunfei Li agreed to subscribe new shares totaling \$1.12 million and pay a refundable deposit of \$0.2 million.
-The issuance of the shares to the investors is expected to be made in reliance on the exemption provided by Section 4(a)(2) of the Securities Act of 1933, as amended, for the offer and sale of securities not involving a public offering, and Regulation S promulgated thereunder.
+On February 17, 2017, we signed a letter of understanding with each of eight individual investors, who are also our current shareholders, including our CEO, Mr. Yunfei Li, whereby these shareholders agreed in principle to subscribe for new shares of our common stock totaling \$10 million.
+In January 2017, the shareholders paid us a total of \$2.1 million as refundable deposits, among which, Mr. Yunfei Li agreed to subscribe new shares totaling \$1.12 million and pay a refundable deposit of \$0.2 million.
 In April and May 2017, we received cash of \$9.6 million from these shareholders.
-As of the approval date of this quarterly report, no definitive securities purchase agreements have been signed and the share purchase is not completed.
+On May 31, 2017, we entered into a securities purchase agreement with these investors, pursuant to which we agreed to issue an aggregate of 6,403,518 shares of common stock to these investors, at a purchase price of \$1.50 per share, for an aggregate price of \$9.6 million, among which 764,018 shares were issued to Mr. Yunfei Li.
+On June 22, 2017, we issued the shares to the investors.
+The issuance of the shares to the investors was made in reliance on the exemption provided by Section 4(a)(2) of the Securities Act of 1933, as amended, for the offer and sale of securities not involving a public offering, and Regulation S promulgated thereunder.